lisongxu/CSCE156-Lab-DB-Install/README.md

 ## 4. Submission on Canvas

 * Please take a screenshot of the output of the use statement, and upload it to Canvas. ***The screenshot must clearly show the use statement with your MySQL username.***
-* You do not need to submit any code to GradeScope for this lab.
+* You do not need to submit any code to Gradescope for this lab.